-All along the back of your spine, there are 2 pair of facet joints on each side of the vertebrae, pictured above and highlighted in pink.
-These small joints provide stability and allow for movements, like turning and nodding your head.
+All along the back of your spine are 2 facet joints on each side of your vertebrae (highlighted in pink above).
+These small joints both provide stability and enable movements like turning and nodding your head.

-Each facet joint is lined with cartilage.
-The cartilage is surrounded by a capsule filled with synovial fluid, which helps lubricate the facet joint and enables smooth movements.
+Each of your facet joints is lined with cartilage.
+The cartilage is surrounded by a capsule filled with synovial fluid, which lubricates your facet joints and enables smooth movements.

-Cervical facet osteoarthritis occurs if the cartilage begins to degenerate, or break down.
-As the cartilage thins or disappears completely, bone-on-bone friction occurs in the facet joints.
-This friction can cause cervical bone spurs, or osteophytes, to develop.
+Cervical facet osteoarthritis develops when your cartilage begins to degenerate, or break down.
+As your cartilage thins (or disappears completely), bone-on-bone friction occurs in your facet joints.
+This friction can create cervical bone spurs, or osteophytes.

-Bone spurs may press on a nerve root in the neck...
+On occasion, your bone spurs may impinge on a nerve root in your neck (pictured above).

-You may also experience pain in your neck and upper back, shoulders, and between your shoulder blades.
-Radiated, or referred pain, may also cause headaches, especially in the back of your head.
+Cervical osteoarthritis can also lead to pain in your neck, upper back, shoulders, and between your shoulder blades.
+Radiated, or referred pain, may also cause headaches; especially in the back of your head.

-You may also have tenderness or swelling on the area over the affected facet joints or experience a reduced range of motion of your neck.
+You may also experience tenderness or swelling in the area over your affected facet joints, and have a reduced range of motion of your neck.